About the Centre

 This is combined with cross-sectoral, collaborative outputs and interventions which inform law, policy, technology development and practice to reduce online harms suffered by women and girls; minimise anti-social behaviours online whilst promoting pro-social behaviours and help build tech/software that helps ensure accountability, credibility and helps facilitate justice.

-The Centre is led by Prof Olga Jurasz, Professor of Law and work of the Centre is delivered through a management and five interwoven Work Streams: Law and Policy, Human Behaviour, The Future of Responsible Tech, Ethical and Responsible Tech/AI and Policing.
+The Centre is led by Prof Olga Jurasz, Professor of Law and work of the Centre is delivered through management of five interwoven Work Streams: Law and Policy, Human Behaviour, The Future of Responsible Tech, Ethical and Responsible Tech/AI and Policing.

 Watch the Centre launch promotional video, filmed on campus at The Open University Library in Walton Hall, Milton Keynes featuring the CPWO team.